daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/policies/resource-quotas.md

 If quota is enabled in a namespace for compute resources like **cpu** and **memory**, users must specify **requests or limits** for those values.
 Otherwise, the quota system may reject pod creation.
 Use the **LimitRanger admission controller to force defaults** for pods that make no compute resource requirements.

+Requests and limits define how CPU/memory are reserved/capped for each container, and they affect scheduling, performance and failure behavior differently.
+If memory is exceeded (OOM), the container will be killed and restarted.
+CPU cannot exceed the limit.

 You can configure as follows:

 - No requests, no limits